RodZill4/material-maker/addons/material_maker/doc/user_interface.rst

 * *Save material as* prompts for a location and file name and saves the current material.

 * *Save all materials* saves all currently open materials.
-Materials that were not already saved ae ignored.
+Materials that were already saved are ignored.

 * *Export material* generates PNG image files for all elements of the material.
-File names are defined using the path of the material and their role (albedo, emission...) in the material.
+File names are defined using the path of the **.ptex** material file and their role (albedo, emission...) in the material.
-  The Ambient occlusion, roughness and metallic textures are merged into a single file whose suffix is **orm**.
+  The Ambient occlusion, roughness and metallic textures are saved into a single file whose suffix is **orm**.
-  If the material contains export nodes, their textures will be exported as well.
+  If the material contains **export** nodes, their textures will be exported as well.

 * *Close material* closes the current material.